 The COVID pandemic has opened up unexpected business opportunities for small PR firms.
 On the one hand, large organizations have laid off some of their PR staff to reduce overheads; on the other hand, this has created more available talent in PR agencies and consulting.
 This is because ex-staff have converted to working as freelancers or have joined small PR firms as staff members or partners.

 As a result, the number of small PR agencies has jumped since 2020.
 For instance, in the UK, Wadds Inc. reported in May 2021 that “the UK agency market is saturated with more than 4,500 agencies” (based on the 2017 data in the table).
 The report showed that an overwhelming number of UK PR firms are small, as in the table below.
 Moreover, 83% of agencies have only 1-4 employees.
 Small firms, indeed!
 This number would be stable.
 The PR marketplace in other countries would also be undergoing these changes.

 Image: Table from UK Public Relations Agency Startup Report, 2021, showing ONS 2017 data.

 Virtual working improves the odds

-COVID-19 has leveled up competition for startups and established small agencies against bigger ones.
-The UK PR Agency Startup report found that the PR businesses have been able to create content and meet people in a way that wasn’t previously possible because video calls mean that everyone presents the same in new business meetings.
+COVID-19 has increased competition for startups and established small agencies against bigger ones.
+The UK PR Agency Startup report found that PR businesses have been able to create content and meet people in a way that wasn’t previously possible because video calls mean that everyone presents the same in new business meetings.
 This trend would be the case in other countries as well.

-In this competitive business environment, small PR agencies need to distinguish themselves from competitors.
+Small PR agencies need to distinguish themselves from competitors in this competitive business environment.
 Client trust and confidence in a small PR agency strongly depend on their perceptions and trust that the agency manages its business processes well.
-If handled effectively, these processes can be subtly conveyed to the client as being the sound practices of a larger firm, developed from experience in the industry.
+If handled effectively, these processes can be subtly conveyed to the client as being the sound practices of a more prominent firm developed from experience in the industry.

 4 ways to make your small PR firm seem bigger